cloud-gov/pages-infra/README.md

 ## Modules
 ### `queue`
-Contains the configuration to create an AWS SQS instance and associated users/policies and a corresponding user-provided service in cloud.gov.
+Contains the configuration to create an AWS SQS instance with associated users/policies and a corresponding user-provided service in cloud.gov.

 ### `sns`
 Contains the configuration to create an AWS SNS instance and associated users/policies.